design-automation/mobius-sim-funcs/documentation/visualize.md

 The method can either be 'faceted' or 'smooth'.
-'faceted' means that the normal direction for each vertex will be perpendicular to the polygon to which it belongs.
+- 'faceted' means that the normal direction for each vertex will be perpendicular to the polygon to which it belongs.
-'smooth' means that the normal direction for each vertex will be the average of all polygons welded to this vertex.
+- 'smooth' means that the normal direction for each vertex will be the average of all polygons welded to this vertex.

 **Parameters:**
   * *entities:* Vertices belonging to polygons, or entities from which polygon vertices can be extracted.
-  * *method:* Enum, the types of normals to create, faceted or smooth.
+  * *method:* Enum, the types of normals to create: `'faceted'` or `'smooth'`.

 **Returns:** void